Types of Psychological

 The simplest example of unconscious influences may be the tendency of people to perceive threats to their situation without even being consciously aware that they feel threatened, and then to act defensively against that threat.
 This happens, for instance, when people take anger out at a different people than the ones they actually feel anger toward or when someone experiences something terrifying and does not remember it.
 Unconscious experiences can lead to lifelong patterns and sometimes changing those patterns is dependent on understanding them.

-If you engage in patterns of behaviour that make no sense to you and you would like to understand why you do what you do, so that you can change it, Welling Centre has a trained depth psychologist that may be able to help.
+If you engage in patterns of behaviour that make no sense to you and you would like to understand why you do what you do, so that you can change it, Welling Centre has the following therapists that can help:

 Psychological trauma is any experience that overwhelms your capacity to cope with it in the moment and impairs your future ability to function or cope in some way.

 Trauma “dysregulates” you whenever you are reminded of the event in some way, even if only unconsciously.
 You may not have any idea why you are so worked up, but suddenly you are!